UncleJunVIP/Mortar/README.md

 7. Edit one of the templates [found here](/.github/resources/config_examples).
 8. Save the edited template as `config.yml`.
 9. Transfer the `config.yml` file to SD1 `(mmc)/Applications/Mortar` on your device.
+10. Find an [input mapping config](/.github/resources/input_mappings) for your device.
+    1. If one does not exist and an existing one for a different device does not work for you please file an issue.
+    2. A first launch setup process is in the works but is not ready for prime-time.
+11. Save the input mapping JSON file as `input_mapping.json` and transfer it to SD1 `(mmc)/Applications/Mortar` on your device.
-10. Select `Apps` on the Main Menu, launch Mortar and enjoy!
+12. Select `Apps` on the Main Menu, launch Mortar and enjoy!

 **Note:** Mortar does not support downloading art on muOS.
 This will be added in a future release.